SgtSilvio/gradle-maven-central-publishing/README.md

 Gradle plugin to ease publishing to Maven Central.

+> [!NOTE]
+> This plugin uses the Maven Central Portal Publishing API and can not be used for publishing via the legacy OSSRH mechanism.
+> If you still publish via OSSRH please migrate your namespace to the Maven Central Portal: https://central.sonatype.com/publishing/namespaces)

 ## How to Use

 The following is an example configuration for a Java library.